Research question: Is the mean quiz score different from 14 in the population?

 Step 1: Check assumptions and write hypotheses

-From the given StatKey output, the sampling distribution is approximately normal.
+From the given StatKey output, the randomization distribution is approximately normal.

 \(H_0\colon \mu = 14\)